lovish2525/ConcurrentSubscription/README.md

-# MyApp
+# ConcurrentSubscription

-MyApp is a web application built with Go, PostgreSQL, and Redis.
+ConcurrentSubscription is a web application built with Go, PostgreSQL, and Redis.
 It provides user authentication, subscription plans, and more.

 ## Features